Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 While stem cell therapy holds great promise for the treatment of rheumatoid arthritis, several challenges and considerations must be addressed and understood:

 • Stem cells are not appropriate or effective in all cases.
-Patients with idiopathic diagnosis, multiple comorbidities, severe and debilitating chronic pain might not respond well.
+Patients with idiopathic diagnosis, multiple comorbidities, and severe and debilitating chronic pain might not respond well.

 Stem-Cells-therapy-Rheumatoid-Arthritis